 Thanks for stopping by!
-My name is Grey, and I’m a recent doctoral graduate from Georgia Tech, doing some awesome open source robotics software development at Open Robotics.
+My name is Grey, and I’m a doctoral graduate from Georgia Tech, doing some awesome open source robotics software development at Open Robotics.
 I primarily contribute to Gazebo and Ignition.

 As mentioned above, I primarily do development on Gazebo and Ignition.
 In the past, my software development effort was focused on DART (Dynamic Animation and Robotics Toolkit), and I continue to play a very active role in its ongoing development and maintenance as time permits.
 Going further back, I have also contributed to software systems for teleoperating the HUBO research platform.